-Residents of Heiman Street and off-campus University-leased housing are not required to participate in ANY meal plan.
-All other residents are required to participate in the 19-MEAL PLAN if they have less than thirty (30) student credit hours earned, or a MINIMUM of the 19-MEAL PLAN if they have thirty (36) or more student credit hours earned.
+^{}Residents of on-campus apartments are not required to participate in ANY meal plan.
+All other residents are required to participate in the 19-MEAL PLAN if they have less than thirty (30) student credit hours earned, or a MINIMUM of the 10-MEAL PLAN if they have thirty (30) or more student credit hours earned.